 A Happy Accident Turned Culinary Magic

 I still remember my first attempt at making coral tuile, it was a disaster.
 I envisioned a beautiful, lacy garnish to top my dish, but what I got was an oil-drenched, overcooked mess that looked more like burnt paper than an elegant decoration.
 I thought, How hard could this be?
 It’s just a few simple ingredients.
-Turns out, technique is everything.
+I tried 5 different versions before actually making a proper tuile and Turns out, technique is everything.
 After multiple trials (and a fair share of frustration), I finally cracked the code!
 And when I did, I felt like a magician creating edible lace.

 Table of contents